What is a return to work interview?

 Consistency is key

 It is important that everyone is treated fairly and equally to ensure there are no claims of discrimination or unfair treatment.
-This means asking everyone the same set of questions, which is where a return to work form comes in handy.
+This means asking everyone a similar set of questions, which is where a return to work form comes in handy.